kyma-project/community-modules/docs/contributor/01-repo-structure-and-components.md

 These endpoints are consumed by Kyma dashboard to render a catalog of installable community modules.

 > [!TIP]
-> You can also use these files to install all modules at once:
+> You can use `all-modules.yaml` to install all modules at once:
 >
 >   ```bash
 >   kubectl apply -f https://kyma-project.github.io/community-modules/all-modules.yaml